-Identification of octopus to species is difficult even for trained biologists, and we do not expect that either fishing industry employees or observers will be able to accurately determine species on a routine basis.
-A publication on cephalopod taxonomy in Alaska is in development and is expected to be published within a few years (Jorgensen, in press).
+Identification of octopus to species is difficult, and we do not expect that either fishing industry employees or observers will be able to accurately determine species on a routine basis.
+A publication on cephalopod taxonomy in Alaska is in development and is expected to be published within a few years (E. Jorgensen, pers comm).
 Efforts to improve octopus identification during AFSC trawl surveys will continue, but because of seasonal differences between the survey and most fisheries, questions of species composition of octopus incidental catch may still be difficult to resolve.
 Octopus species could be identified from tissue samples by genetic analysis, if funding for sample collection and lab analysis were available.
 Special projects and collections in octopus identification and biology will be pursued as funding permits.
-One simple addition that could be made to observer data collection would be to collect individual weights of all octopus by sex; the sex of octopus is readily observed by external characters on the third right arm.
-This information may lead to better understanding of seasonal and sex-specific migration patterns in Alaska.

 Because octopuses are semelparous, a better understanding of reproductive seasons and habits is needed to determine the best strategies for protecting reproductive output.
 E. dofleini in Japan and off the US west coast reportedly undergo seasonal movements, but the timing and extent of migrations in Alaska is unknown.
 While many octopus move into shallower coastal waters for egg-laying, it is probable that at least some BSAI octopus reproduction occurs within federal waters.
 The distribution of octopus biomass and extent of movement between federal and state waters is unknown and could become important if a directed state fishery develops.
-Tagging studies to determine seasonal and reproductive movements of octopus in Alaska would add greatly to our ability to appropriately manage commercial harvest.
+Tagging studies to determine seasonal and reproductive movements of octopus in Alaska would enhance our ability to appropriately manage commercial harvest.
 If feasible, it would be desirable to avoid harvest of adult females following mating and during egg development.
 Larger females, in particular, may have the highest reproductive output (Hartwick 1983).